Arcadia, Florida

 Arcadia is a city and county seat of DeSoto County, Florida, United States.
 Arcadia's Historic District is listed on the National Register of Historic Places.
 Its population was 7,420 as of the 2020 census, down from 7,637 at the 2010 census.
 It is the principal city of the Arcadia, Florida Micropolitan Statistical Area.
 The area has a history of ranching and citrus growing.
 Citrus greening hurt the area's citrus industry.
-Residents include black and hispanic workers.
+The population is a mix of white, hispanic, and black.

 History

 According to The Atlas of Florida, "The Rev. James Madison ("Boss") Hendry (1839–1922) named the town in honor of Arcadia Albritton (1861–1932), a daughter of Thomas H. and Fannie (Waldron) Albritton, pioneer settlers.
 Arcadia had baked him a cake for his birthday, and he appreciated it so much that he named the city after her."